-Choosing to have a breast augmentation is a major decision, and with any big choice comes loads of questions.
-You'll not only have inquiries before the procedure, but after as well.
-Here are some top questions and answers covering the pre-op and recovery period.
+Getting a breast augmentation is a major decision, and with any big choice comes loads of questions.--you'll have inquiries before and after the procedure.
+Here are some top questions and answers covering the pre-operation and recovery period.

 Can silicone gel move outside the pocket or scar capsule?

-Yes, according to the FDA, it’s possible for silicone to migrate away from the breast.
-The free silicone may cause granulomas to form in areas in and around the breast, as well as other areas of the body that the silicone has migrated to, such as the abdomen, arm, armpit, and chest wall.
-Usually, the free silicone stays within the scar capsule and does not migrate to other areas.
+Yes.
+According to the FDA, silicone can migrate away from the breast.
+Free silicone can form granulomas in and around the breast, as well as other areas of the body where silicone has traveled, such as the abdomen, arms, armpit, and chest wall.
+Usually, the free silicone stays within the scar capsule and does not go to other areas.

 How long are the incisions used for breast augmentation?

 This depends a lot on your surgeon's skill, as well as the type and size of implant you choose.
 If you get an inflatable saline implant, the incision will be approximately an inch long, but may be shorter.
 If you get a pre-filled implant, such as silicone, the incision will be a little longer.
 Textured implants are a little firmer than smooth implants, so they require longer incisions (for textured, pre-filled implants).
 Some surgeons say placing these implants is like trying to squeeze a ball of sandpaper through a small incision.

 In short, some incisions will need to be longer than others.

 Will my areolas stretch out after I get implants?

 This varies from woman to woman.
 If you get large implants, then you may notice a difference in nipple/areola size.